 To track interest rates on private student debt, contact each lender for fixed and variable interest rates.

 Look at Affordability of Payments

-After the lengthy payment pause ends in December 31, 2022, consider overall affordability.
+After the lengthy payment pause ends in June 2023, which is the latest deadline extension, consider overall affordability.
 Based on your current monthly income and expenses, you might find that resuming payments for federal student loans will stress your budget.

 Explore options to lower monthly payments by switching to an income-driven repayment plan.

 Private student loan lenders typically don’t offer income-driven plans, but they might offer alternative repayment plans on a case-by-case basis.

 Loan forgiveness might be an option.
 In the last few months, the Department of Education overhauled the Public Service Loan Forgiveness Program.
 Teachers, nurses, first responders, service members, those working in nonprofit hospitals and other nonprofit and public service workers can potentially have their student loans forgiven